-What is catnapping?
+What exactly is catnapping?

-Instead of saying it's "bad" we prefer to say its unsustainable in the long term.
-What happens when a baby catnaps is they're not having the chance for a longer more restorative nap of over an hour, in which lots of important things happen in their brain and body, so across the span of a day they will wind up very overtired.
-An overtired baby will be cranky, difficult to settle and will sleep worse overnight as a result.
+When a baby catnaps throughout the day, they're not getting the chance to have a longer, more restorative nap of over an hour, during which lots of important things happen in their brain and body.
+So across the span of a day, they will usually wind up very overtired.
+An overtired baby will be cranky, difficult to settle and will usually sleep worse overnight as a result.

 What causes catnapping?

-Hunger - Another reason your baby might be catnapping around this age (and certainly for younger babies too), is if they are still hungry.
-If they're not feeding very efficiently, they might only nap in short stints because they're genuinely hungry.
-This is more common with babies who have a tongue or lip tie, reflux or bad wind, or babies who are habitual snack feeders.
+Another reason your baby might be catnapping around this age (and certainly for younger babies too), is if they are still hungry.
+If your baby is not feeding very efficiently, they might only nap in short stints because they are genuinely hungry.
+This is more common with babies who have a tongue tie, reflux or bad wind, or babies who are habitual snack feeders.

-Awake Window - Another reason that a baby of any age might be only catnapping is because their awake windows are too short.
-This means they're not awake for long enough between naps to get tired enough for a longer sleep.
+Another reason that a baby of any age might be only catnapping during the day is because their awake windows are too short.
+This means they're not staying awake for long enough between naps to get tired enough for a longer sleep.

 How can we improve catnapping?

-Some other tips are:
+Some other things that can help are: